monien/Flint3-Examples/README.md

-Most of these are directly "translated" from C to Haskell so they are written using "imperative" constructs in Haskell to demonstrate the use of the Haskell wrapper.
+Most of these are directly "translated" from C to Haskell so they are written using "imperative" constructs in Haskell to demonstrate the use of the Haskell wrapper (not intended as examples of elegant Haskell code).
+The structure of programs follows closely the structure of the C code (with some exceptions: e.g. swinnerton_dyer_poly uses a different algorithm, logistic uses a monad transformer instead of a for loop ...)

 * bernoulli
 * binet